firejh/redis7.0_code_analysis/README.md

 The client structure defines a *connected client*:

-* The `fd` field is the client socket file descriptor.
+* The `fd` field is the client socket file descriptor.客户端套接字文件描述符执
-* `argc` and `argv` are populated with the command the client is executing, so that functions implementing a given Redis command can read the arguments.
+* `argc` and `argv` are populated with the command the client is executing, so that functions implementing a given Redis command can read the arguments.启动参数
-* `querybuf` accumulates the requests from the client, which are parsed by the Redis server according to the Redis protocol and executed by calling the implementations of the commands the client is executing.
+* `querybuf` accumulates the requests from the client, which are parsed by the Redis server according to the Redis protocol and executed by calling the implementations of the commands the client is executing.客户端的请求
 * `reply` and `buf` are dynamic and static buffers that accumulate the replies the server sends to the client.
-These buffers are incrementally written to the socket as soon as the file descriptor is writeable.
+These buffers are incrementally written to the socket as soon as the file descriptor is writeable.收发缓冲区

 As you can see in the client structure above, arguments in a command are described as `robj` structures.
 The following is the full `robj`